TEPPEI-MAT/ROCKET/README.md

 # ROCKET
-Rational Oligonucleotide design Calculated with Kinetic parameter for Enhanced in vitro Transcription
+Rational Oligonucleotide design Calculated with Kinetic parameter for Enhanced in vitro Transcription.